Virginia Program

 • The Virginia Environmental Endowment is interested in using its strategic investments to make a difference on emerging issues, such as climate adaptation for coastal communities and projects that advance water supply planning and implementation, and efforts to mitigate invasive species.

 Applications are accepted biannually for Virginia Program grants, with deadlines of June 15th and December 1st.
-See the Proposal Submission page for detailed information and requirements.
 June applications are typically acted on in October.
 December applications are reviewed by the Board of Directors in April.